 Wake Monarch Academy firmly believes that cost should not be a barrier and offers financial assistance based on the demonstrated financial need of the family.
 All information is confidential and financial awards are based on an objective third party assessment of the family's demonstrated need.
 Awards do not generally exceed fifty percent of the tuition amount.
 We encourage any family who feels that Wake Monarch Academy is beyond their means to apply for financial aid here or on the FAST logo on our website.
-Financial assistance funds are limited and may not be available to all admitted students.
+Any third-party financial aid received, including the NC Opportunity Scholarship or NC State Education Assistance Authority, must be provided to FAST during application.
+Students are responsible for any fees associated with their original application to FAST.
+If it is required by WMA at any point to re-apply for FAST, the subsequent application fees will be reimbursed to the student by Wake Monarch.
+Financial assistance funds are limited and awarded on a first come, first serve basis determined by financial need, and thus may not be available to all admitted students.